-(CRN ) An in-depth study of the assessment and management of athletic injuries.
+(CRN: 14530 ) An in-depth study of the assessment and management of athletic injuries.
 Students will learn proper assessment protocol, advanced assessment techniques, and specialized taping techniques.
 On campus.
 Three credits.

-CRN ( ) This course will introduce students to theories and practical tools for the program planning and evaluation cycle.
+Spring CRN (14563) This course will introduce students to theories and practical tools for the program planning and evaluation cycle.
 Students will gain an understanding of theoretical underpinnings in evaluation, understand the role of program theory, discern between evaluation designs including formative and summative evaluations and gain applied skills in the evaluation process.
 Specifically, students will learn how to conduct a community needs assessment, develop logic models, identify evaluation questions with relevant process and outcome indicators, identify appropriate data collection methods and complete the knowledge translation and exchange cycle.
 Considerations in conducting culturally appropriate evaluations will be discussed throughout.
 Three credits.

-(Spring CRN / Fall CRN ) Students will learn basic nutrition science principles with emphasis on energy, macronutrients, vitamins and minerals required by humans for health and fitness.
+(Spring CRN 14565) Students will learn basic nutrition science principles with emphasis on energy, macronutrients, vitamins and minerals required by humans for health and fitness.
 Topics will include foundational nutrition guidelines, nutrient functions, their food sources and how the body handles them.
 The role of nutrients, a healthy diet, fluid and supplements in exercise will be emphasized.
 Credit will be granted for only one of HNU 163 or 363 (HNU 163 is not acceptable for credit in the BSc HNU degree or BSc HKIN Minor in Nutrition).

 Welcome to the IEN Program at St. Francis Xavier University!